1jour1vin

 Wine rated (2017 guide) 99/100 (Jonathan Choukroun Chicheportiche)

 The nose is fruity, elegant, and fresh.
-It reveals subtle notes of candied lemon and hints of honey combined with delicate hints of quince, persimmon, stewed white fruits (nectarine, pear), and subtle hints of pastries, brioche, and gingerbread.
-The palate is fruity, delicate and balanced, offering a lovely, subtle mineral structure, excellent balance and beautiful finesse and delicacy.
-On the palate, this wine expresses subtle notes of lemon, stewed white fruits (nectarine, pear) and subtle notes of quince combined with a subtle hint of spices, cardamom and green tea.
-Good length and lovely persistence.
+It reveals subtle notes of candied lemon and hints of honey, combined with delicate hints of quince, persimmon, and stewed white fruits (nectarine, pear), as well as subtle hints of pastries, brioche, and gingerbread.
+The palate is fruity, refined, and balanced, offering a lovely, subtle mineral structure, excellent balance, and beautiful finesse and delicacy.
+On the palate, this wine expresses delicate notes of lemon, stewed white fruits (nectarine, pear), and subtle hints of quince, combined with a subtle touch of spices, cardamom, and green tea.
+Good length and a lovely finish.

 Customer rating